pennlabs/website/src/blog/building-icarus.md

 There's been a lot of talk here about organizational philosophy and YAML templating, but let's circle back to what this system actually gives us.

 When one of our developers wants to create a new application, they can, completely independently, create a Git repo, add in a small CI config file, create their Icarus file, and add their proper secrets into Vault.
-Once that's done, they can Git push up, and their application will be published to the domain of their choice in just a few minutes.
+Once that's done, they can push upstream to Github, and their application will be published to the domain they specified in their Icarus config in just a few minutes.
 If you ask me, that's pretty cool.

 ## Reach Out

-If any of this looks like it's up your alley or you wanna learn more about our mission, be sure to contact us at contact@pennlabs.org or [apply to be a part of Labs](https://pennlabs.org/apply)!
+If any of this looks like it's up your alley or you wanna learn more about our mission, be sure to email us at [contact@pennlabs.org](mailto:contact@pennlabs.org) or [apply to be a part of Labs](https://pennlabs.org/apply)!
 We've got some fantastic teams working on interesting problems with a direct impact on campus.